 Freedom of Contract – Gary Collier and the Ashton Gate Eight

 In 1978, between the momentous abolition of the maximum wage in 1961 and the present post-Bosman era of player power and unrestricted movement, came a decisive shift in football’s transfer market.
 Players were entitled to turn down new contract offers at the end of their term, and given the right to negotiate directly with a willing buyer.
-Gary Collier was the first player in the Football League to take advantage of the newly-relaxed regulations on freedom of contract, which allowed him to complete a transfer from Bristol City to Coventry City in 1979, set by tribunal for a then-club record fee of £325,000.
+Gary Collier was one of the first players in the Football League to take advantage of the newly-relaxed regulations on freedom of contract, which allowed him to complete a transfer from Bristol City to Coventry City in 1979, set by tribunal for a then-club record fee of £325,000.
 Collier’s time at Coventry was brief, and largely unsuccessful; however, he was sold in the spring of 1980 at a profit to the Portland Timbers of the North American Soccer League (NASL), a well-worn trail for First Division players of the time.
 While Collier played on for another decade in the USA’s indoor and outdoor leagues, the repercussions of his initial move under freedom of contract were felt by his home-town club.

 At Bristol City, centre-half Collier had been an integral part of a team which had reached the top division in 1976 for the first time since 1911, under manager Alan Dicks.
 The side was built around of a group of young, locally-born players which, supplemented by the experience of ex-England internationals Terry Cooper, Norman Hunter and Joe Royle, survived for four years in the First Division.
 Dicks was so incensed at losing one of his best home-grown players for what he saw as a paltry fee due to freedom of contract (the era of million-pound transfers was by then well underway), that he immediately signed six members of his squad on unprecedented eleven-year contracts.
 At the start of the 1980s, Bristol City were reckoned to have the third-highest wage bill in the top division, behind only Merseyside giants Liverpool and Everton.
 Of course, it was unsustainable, and demotion from the First Division at the end of the 1979-80 season proved to be the first of three successive relegations; crippled by debt and with players under long-term contract, the club was in freefall.